NgWJ422/shelter_web_v2/README.md

     - Social Media/photography
 6. gallery
 7. Testinmonials and stories
-    - instagram video and its description
+    - instagram video and its description(We're thrilled to kick off our KidoHelp program at the children's shelter, spreading joy and tech knowledge to empower the next generation.
+We believe every child should have access to innovative learning opportunities in digital literacy such as coding, robotics, AI, and more, paving the way for brighter futures 💻🤖🌟
+)
     - call to action?
 8. ~~Partners~~
 9. FAQs